EmicoEcommerce/Magento2TweakwiseExport/README.md

 The feed contains only attributes which have bearing on search or navigation, check ``src/Model/ProductAttributes.php:45`` to see the criteria an attribute must meet in order to be exported.

+The feed prices are exported in the default configured currency of the store (from v5.1.0 forward).
+If an exchange rate is available the prices for that currency are calculated.
+If no exchange rate is available, the original prices are used.

 ## A note on the feed implementation
 Magento's native interfaces and handlers for data retrieval were deemed to slow for a large catalog.
 Since performance is essential we decided on our own queries for data retrieval.
 The consequence is that we need to keep track of the inner workings of magento and are subject to its changes.